content-left-bg.png

 The school must recover hired assets on completion of the hire period or when the student leaves the school, whichever is sooner.

-• according to an agreed replacement or repair cost
+• according to an agreed cost, or

 • equal to the written down value (see definition) of the item.